CONMED (NYSE:CNMD) Updates FY 2022 Earnings Guidance

 CONMED (NYSE:CNMD) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $3.600-$3.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.740.
+The company provided earnings per share guidance of $3.600-$3.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.740.
 The company issued revenue guidance of $1.08 billion-$1.13 billion, compared to the consensus revenue estimate of $1.11 billion.

-Several research analysts have commented on the stock.
-Needham & Company LLC lowered their price target on shares of CONMED from $158.00 to $150.00 and set a buy rating for the company in a report on Friday, January 21st.
-TheStreet upgraded shares of CONMED from a c+ rating to a b rating in a research report on Thursday, October 21st.
-One analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $158.00.
+A number of equities analysts have recently weighed in on the stock.
+Needham & Company LLC lowered their price target on shares of CONMED from $158.00 to $150.00 and set a buy rating on the stock in a research note on Friday, January 21st.
+TheStreet raised shares of CONMED from a c+ rating to a b rating in a research note on Thursday, October 21st.
+One research analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, CONMED has an average rating of Buy and a consensus target price of $158.00.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, January 5th.
-Shareholders of record on Wednesday, December 15th were given a $0.20 dividend.
-This represents a $0.80 annualized dividend and a yield of 0.56%.
-The ex-dividend date of this dividend was Tuesday, December 14th.
-CONMED’s dividend payout ratio is 41.24%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, January 5th.
+Investors of record on Wednesday, December 15th were paid a $0.20 dividend.
+The ex-dividend date was Tuesday, December 14th.
+This represents a $0.80 dividend on an annualized basis and a yield of 0.56%.
+CONMED’s payout ratio is 41.24%.

-In related news, Director Brian Concannon sold 12,984 shares of the company’s stock in a transaction on Wednesday, February 2nd.
-The shares were sold at an average price of $135.73, for a total transaction of $1,762,318.32.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other CONMED news, Director Brian Concannon sold 12,984 shares of the company’s stock in a transaction dated Wednesday, February 2nd.
+The shares were sold at an average price of $135.73, for a total value of $1,762,318.32.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
 1.10% of the stock is currently owned by corporate insiders.

-A hedge fund recently raised its stake in CONMED stock.
-LPL Financial LLC lifted its position in CONMED Co.
-(NYSE:CNMD) by 21.4% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 3,000 shares of the company’s stock after acquiring an additional 529 shares during the period.
-LPL Financial LLC’s holdings in CONMED were worth $392,000 at the end of the most recent quarter.
+A number of large investors have recently added to or reduced their stakes in the business.
+MML Investors Services LLC lifted its holdings in shares of CONMED by 5.3% during the 4th quarter.
+MML Investors Services LLC now owns 3,108 shares of the company’s stock worth $441,000 after acquiring an additional 157 shares during the period.
+Legal & General Group Plc lifted its holdings in shares of CONMED by 0.3% during the 4th quarter.
+Legal & General Group Plc now owns 98,194 shares of the company’s stock worth $13,920,000 after acquiring an additional 259 shares during the period.
+LPL Financial LLC lifted its holdings in shares of CONMED by 21.4% during the 3rd quarter.
+LPL Financial LLC now owns 3,000 shares of the company’s stock worth $392,000 after acquiring an additional 529 shares during the period.
+Finally, Squarepoint Ops LLC purchased a new position in shares of CONMED during the 4th quarter worth about $1,055,000.

 CONMED Company Profile